SimmonsRitchie/business-days-js/readme.md

 const bDays = businessDays({state: "pa"}); // use public holidays for Pennsylvania
 ```
-Consult 'advanced usage' for more information about customizing holidays.
+Check out the docs for [date-holidays](https://github.com/commenthol/date-holidays#supported-countries-states-regions) for a full list of state abbreviations.
+Consult 'advanced usage' in this README for more information about customizing holidays.

 ### Check business day